bsnes-emu/bsnes/docs/guides/import.md

 Importing a game that has a slot for a memory pak is just like [importing a regular game](#regular-games).

+To import a memory pak,
+you should use [icarus].
+You can use the "Load ROM File ..." menu item in the [Systems menu], but higan cannot actually load a memory pak directly, so once you choose a file to load it looks like nothing has happened.

+When importing a memory pak,
-Importing a memory pak is like importing a regular game, but the name of the memory pak file *must* end in `.bs` (if it's in a `.zip` file, that's OK, but the name *inside* the `.zip` file
+the name of the memory pak file *must* end in `.bs` (if it's in a `.zip` file, that's OK, but the name *inside* the `.zip` file